openelections/metadata/README.md

 >>> r = metadata.Request('MD', '2014-01-01')
 ```

 `Request` objects retain details about the parameters and also save the API url and the JSON response, if needed.
-Calling the `parse` method on the `Request` object creates individual `Election` objects, which have the same attributes as the API, with one addition:
+Calling the `parse` method on the `Request` object creates individual `Election` objects, which have the same attributes as the API, with one addition - it has a `generated_filename` attribute that we use in the data processing pipeline.

 ```python
 >>> elections = r.parse()